Market share of the SAP Hybris platform is barely visible, however it is still one of the leading solutions on the market.

 - Hybris: 0.018%

 These numbers can be misleading however, as Hybris is a system dedicated for large-scale enterprise operations.
-Their clients include Samsung, AMerican Express, Nikon and Levi’s.
+Their clients include Samsung, American Express, Nikon, Levi’s and some other top online retailers.

 The Magento solution aimed at large-scale enterprises is the Enterprise Edition, which for a Gold Support package starts at $22000 a year.
 If you chose the Platinum Support package the fees are determined by the revenue generated by the store.
 The lowest price is $22000 a year, in the highest category you have to pay $250000 yearly (above $100 million yearly revenue).